 Students with tertiary passes will be considered on the basis of their tertiary GPA rather than their secondary school results other than in exceptional circumstances.

-Students who apply after 10 December 2012 will automatically be assigned to the Competitive Entry pathway.
+If you apply after 10 December you will automatically be assigned to the Competitive Entry pathway.